-When we visited Chiapas – Mexico’s southernmost state – a trip to the Archeological Zone of Palenque was high up on our list of things to do.
-Exploring Mayan Ruins is a right of passage for anyone who visits Mexico’s Yucatan Peninsula, or the north of Central America.
-Palenque is one of the best examples of Mayan architecture and quickly rose the ranks to become our favourite Mayan Ruins.
+When we visited Chiapas (Mexico’s southernmost state) a trip to the Archeological Zone of Palenque was high up on our list of things to do.
+Exploring Mayan Ruins is a right of passage for anyone who visits Mexico’s Yucatan Peninsula.
+It is one of the best Mayan Ruins in the region.
+Palenque is one of the best examples of Mayan architecture.
+It has quickly become our favourite Mayan Ruins (so far).

 Set in a dramatic backdrop of rolling hills and dense tropical jungles, Palenque has a certain mystique to it that sets it apart from other archeological sites in the region.
 The Ruins at Palenque are grand, built around the main plaza (which surrounds the main Palace) and has many great pyramids which you can climb.

-The site was likely known as Lakamha to its original inhabitants, and it was an important Maya city state in southern Mexico that flourished in the 7th century, with its peak dating from 226 BC to AD 799.
+Palenque site was likely known as Lakamha to its original inhabitants, and it was an important Maya city-state that flourished in the 7th century.
+Its peak dating from 226 BC to AD 799.
 When the inhabitants abandoned the city around 800 AD, it was quickly reclaimed by the jungle.
-There are still much of these ruins that are in the process of being “re-discovered”, with only about 10% of the city having been uncovered so far.
+There are still many of these ruins that are in the process of being “re-discovered”.
+Only about 10% of the city having been uncovered so far.

 We spent several hours walking around here, and there are many distinct to areas to explore.
 Hiking around the hot and humid jungle works up quite a sweat, so it is worth trying to plan your day around a visit to one of the nearby waterfalls for a dip in one of the natural water pools.
 We visited these Three Waterfalls in Chiapas that would all be acceptable ways to cool off after a day of exploration.